 A Restylane treatments are typically very quick and easy.
 The treatment usually takes 30 to 45 minutes, depending on the size of the treatment, the amount of correction that is needed and previous medical history.
 After the appointment, there is no need for downtime, and the patient can immediately return to their normal daily activities.

 When you get a Restylane treatment done at New You, you can expect smoother, fuller skin, as well as an improvement in the appearance severe facial folds and wrinkles.
 Results usually last about six months after treatment, but are dependant on each individual patient.

 How is the Treatment Done?

-During the treatment, the transparent gel is injected into the skin in ultra-small amounts, using a super-fine needle.
-The Restylane gel then produces volume underneath the wrinkle, lifting it and smoothing it.
-When injected into the lips on into facial contours, Restylane expands underneath the skin, which adds the desired volume to the area and makes the skin appear smooth as well.
+During the treatment, the Restylane gel is injected into the skin in small quantities, using an ultra-fine needle.
+The Restylane gel then produces volume underneath the wrinkle, fold or scar lifting it and smoothing it.
+When injected into the lips or deep facial creases, Restylane expands underneath the skin, which adds fullness and volume, while also making the lips smoother.

 When Will I See Results?

 Restylane’s unique formulation takes effect immediately and continues to work over time.

 Like most dermal fillers, overtime the Restylane gel will dissolve and be absorbed by the body naturally.
 The duration of time between treatment and absorption varies from patient to patient and can be affected by a number of factors, including the state of your skin, your age, and lifestyle factors.
 Touch-ups and follow-up treatments can help extend and maximize the results of the treatment; most people choose to receive a follow-up treatment within a year of their first Restylane wrinkle or fine line treatment for wrinkles, and within 6 months for lip enhancements*.